The Real Housewives of New York City season 7

 The seventh season of The Real Housewives of New York City, an American reality television series, is broadcast on Bravo.
 It aired April 7, 2015 until September 3, 2015, and is primarily filmed in New York City, New York.
 Its executive producers are Andrew Hoegl, Barrie Bernstein, Lisa Shannon, Pam Healy and Andy Cohen.

 The Real Housewives of New York City focuses on the lives of Bethenny Frankel, Luann de Lesseps, Ramona Singer, Sonja Morgan, Carole Radziwill, Heather Thomson, Kristen Taekman and Dorinda Medley.
 It consisted of 23 episodes.

+This season marked the final regular appearances of Heather Thomson and Kristen Taekman.

 Production and crew

 It was announced that The Real Housewives of New York City was renewed for a seventh season on October 20, 2014 when it was revealed that former housewife, Bethenny Frankel, would be returning to the series.

-It was revealed in January 2015, that filming for the season had begun and in March 2015, the full cast, trailer and premiere date for season seven were announced.
+In March 2015, the full cast, trailer and premiere date for season seven were announced.

 The season premiere "The B Is Back" was aired on April 7, 2015, while the nineteenth episode "New Beginnings, My Ass" served as the season finale, and was aired on August 11, 2015.